OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ![Add-in commands](../images/auth-o-dialog-open.png)

 Note that the dialog box always opens in the center of the screen.
 The user can move and resize it.
-The window is *nonmodal*--a user can continue to interact with both the document in the host Office application and with the page in the task pane, if there is one.
+The window is *nonmodal*--a user can continue to interact with both the document in the Office application and with the page in the task pane, if there is one.

 ## Open a dialog box from a host page